Back To Search Results

 • 300 mg/3 mL (100 mg/mL)

 The dosing should be titrated, reaching 10 mg/kg by the seventh infusion.
-The IV infusion should be administered every four weeks with a minimum of 21 days between infusions.
+The IV infusion should be administered every 4 weeks with a minimum of 21 days between infusions.
 The infusion should be given over a 1-hour time frame.

 Dosing Schedule